 Many people who are infected with either type of herpes virus are unaware of their infection because they may be asymptomatic and never have sores, or may have mild signs that they don't notice.
 The signs and symptoms of both types of herpes virus can vary.

 More importantly, to minimize the risk of herpes transmission, regularly use protection, such as condoms; take good care of yourself when you have an episode; avoid sexual contact until the blisters heal completely; and, keep your partner informed of your herpes status.
-For more detailed information about herpes, read the herpes section of Alice's Sexual Health archive.
+For more detailed information about herpes, read the Herpes section of the Go Ask Alice!
+Sexual and Reproductive Health archive.

 A final note: your signature.
 You are not alone with how you feel about having herpes.
 Many people feel scared and depressed at first.
 They are afraid of never finding someone to love them, or they believe that their time and opportunities for sexual expression are over.
 Fortunately, their fear is rarely the reality.
 After time and perhaps treatment with medication, the symptoms of each herpes episode become less intense.

 If it helps to know, unlike other viral STIs, herpes does not place those who have it at risk for any debilitating or life-threatening conditions.
 The primary concern is the active episodes, if one has noticeable symptoms, causing irritation/discomfort during that time and the higher likelihood of passing on the virus to others.
 Being more educated about herpes and how to manage it can be helpful in learning to live and love with herpes.
-If you would like to talk with someone for support and/or get more information about herpes, you can call the American Social Health Association's National Herpes Hotline at 1.919.361.8488 [9am - 6pm (EST), M - F].
-Another resource you might find helpful is Charles Ebel's book, Managing Herpes: How to Live and Love with a Chronic STD.Alice!
+If you would like to talk with someone for support or get more information about herpes, check out the American Sexual Health Association website.Alice!